Poecilia wingei: Hybrids

 Endlers (P. wingei) can be crossed with guppy species (P. reticulata, P. obscura), and the hybrid offspring will be fertile.
 This is considered to dilute the gene pool and therefore is avoided by fish breeders who wish to maintain pure strains.
 Avid hobbyists maintain registry records to ensure their Endlers are purebred; undocumented fish sold in pet stores as Endler's livebearers are assumed to have some degree of guppy hybridization.
 In addition, as P. reticulata has been found in the same bodies of water as P. wingei, natural hybridization may also occur in the wild.

 Hybridization with fancy guppy strains (selectively bred P. reticulata) often produces bright and colourful offspring.
 This has led to some hybrids being selectively bred themselves and becoming so common that they may be sold under any number of names such as peacock, snake, tiger, paradise, fancy, or sword Endler and sometimes as flame tail.

 In the aquarium

-Though Poecilia wingei are hardy and undemanding as far as survival goes, proper aquascaping, diet, water parameters, tank mates, along with many other factors such as male to female ratios will determine the strength of your lines' overall genetics and appearance.
+Though Poecilia wingei are hardy and undemanding as far as survival goes, proper aquascaping, diet, water parameters, tank mates, along with many other factors such as male to female ratios will determine the strength and appearance of a line.